Here we are again for another Sunday Book Club.

 If you missed last week’s post please do give it a read.
 If you’re looking for a reasonably priced Ebook that focuses on a new fanatasy series then it’s worth your time.
 See here.

-For this Sunday’s book club, we are looking at a book I found in one of my local supermarket where they sell books at cheap prices and I just randomly chose it.
-I’d previously bought a book from the same place; The Rig by Joe Duice and I thought “Hey why not?”
-I chose this book over another one because well, because the cover was red.
-Thats all there is to my choice on that matter.
-It’s superficial, I know.
+For this Sunday’s book club, we are looking at a book I found in Aldi, where occasionally they sell books at cheap prices and by now you all know how much I love cheap books.
+I’d previously bought a book from the same place; The Rig by Joe Duice and I thought “Hey, the last one was good so why not try again?“

 Tom Raines is a layered character.
 There are elements that render him heroic and other traits that make you want to smack his head of a nearby wall.
 Although he can be infurianting his mishaps and flaws lead to a good plot development.
 I found Insignia to be a good read although it took me a while to really nestle myself into the story and want to read further.
 Insignia mixes political distrust with virtual reality technology and a splash of coming-of-age stuff.

 Although if it weren’t for the explicit – ITS IN THE FUTURE PART I could easily see this taking place in modern day society, Overall it was a decent book.
-Not the best book I’ve ever read or the worst either as it took me a while to get nestled into the story.
-There were a few pages I had to re-read a few times to get my head around and, I think that was simply down to the technological prose that threw me a bit.
+There were a few pages I had to re-read a few times to get my head around and, I think that was simply down to the technological wordplay that threw me a bit.

 Insignia has an average Goodreads rating of 4.16 out of 5 based on 10,849 reviews.